 Sigmund Freud, the famous Austrian psychologist and neurologist, created the term Oedipus complex in his 1899 book, The Interpretation of Dreams.
 Later, he claimed this psychological condition was universal, and everyone had Oedipal feelings.

-Oedipus complex or Oedipal complex is a child’s unconscious tendency to fall in love with the opposite-sex parent, and harbor jealousy, resentment, and anger toward the same-sex parent.
-In simple words, it is “father-issues and mommy fixation” for boys, and “mother-issues and daddy fixation” for girls, which arises around 3 to 5 years of age.
+Oedipus complex or Oedipal complex is a child’s unconscious tendency to fall in love with the opposite-gender parent, and harbor jealousy, resentment, and anger toward the same-gender parent.
+In simple words, it is “father-issues and mommy fixation” for boys, and “mother-issues and daddy fixation” for girls, which arise around 3 to 5 years of age.

 Freud’s theory proposed a boy child competes with his father for his mother’s affection, and a girl child competes with her mother for his father’s affection.

 There is a fascinating myth behind this psychological condition.
 Read on.

 In 429 BCE, Sophocles wrote a Greek tragedy, Oedipus Tyrannus.
 However, the myth of Oedipus Rex was already well-known by people around 375 years earlier, in the times of Homer.
 Its popularity has not diminished, as even now, each year, the play Oedipus The King is performed in the antique amphitheater of Delphi.

 Oedipus was merely a baby when his father Laius, King of Thebes, gave him away to a shepherd.
 Laius instructed him to take the child into the mountains and leave him there, to be killed by the wild beasts.

 Laius had a reason for this cruelty.
 He had received a diabolical prophecy from the Oracle at Delphi that his son would grow to slay his father and marry his mother.
 To avoid that prophecy becoming true, he sent his son away to death.